|So close: the CONTOUR spacecraft. Image credit: NASA.|

-Humans came closest to exploring Comet Encke a little over a decade ago.
+Humans came closest to exploring Comet Encke nearly two decades ago.
 Following its launch on 3 July 2002, NASA's 775-kilogram COmet Nucleus TOUR (CONTOUR) spacecraft moved through a series of elliptical phasing orbits about the Earth designed to position it for a solid-propellant rocket motor burn on 15 August 2002.
 The burn would have launched it into solar orbit near the Earth.
 CONTOUR would then have re-encountered Earth in August 2003.
 The gravity-assist kick it was meant to receive from our planet would have put it on course for a Comet Encke close flyby on 12 November 2003.

 Unfortunately, the U.S. civilian space agency, faced with rapidly declining budgets and bearing the heavy burden of Space Shuttle development, had been unable to fund Cometary Explorer.
 The 1980 Encke slow flyby mission would, it was hoped, put NASA comet exploration back on track to Halley.